hacktoolkit/htk-jekyll-hacktoolkit/README.md

 This is a static HTML5 and mobile responsive skeleton.

-See this in action at <http://hacktoolkit.github.io/htk-jekyll-hacktoolkit>
+See this in action at <http://hacktoolkit.github.io/htk-jekyll-hacktoolkit> (reflects the code in the `gh-pages` branch).

 Uses: